mod96/Mmumshad-CKA/security-the-hard-way.md

 A client must generate a symmetric key to communicate with server(NOT password).
 Then need to send symmetric key to the server at the initial transmission safely.
 (Then the client sends id&pwd to authenticate to the server.)

+* we don't use asynchronous key in every transmission because it consumes lots of hardware resources.

 ```
 openssl genrsa -out ex.key 1024
 > ex.key (private key,  *.key  *-key.pem)